|Riding the Red River Rails

 industrial development of what would

 eventually become Oklahoma.
 The KATY

 crossing the southwest, it also offered

 streamliner service through the

 Bluebonnet Special and the Katy Flyer.
 The

 KATY was eventually taken over by MoPac.

-Texas & Pacific
+Texas & Pacific Railroad

 One of the earliest railroads in Texas, the

 T&P eventually hooked up with the

 Southern Pacific in Sierra Blanca, Texas,